alandtse/tesla/README.md

 5. Download _all_ the files from the `custom_components/tesla/` directory (folder) in this repository.
 6. Place the files you downloaded in the new directory (folder) you created.
 7. Restart Home Assistant.
-8. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Tesla Custom Integration"
+8. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Tesla Custom Integration".
+If you are replacing core, remove the core integration before installing.

 <!---->